Mexico–Sweden relations

-Mexico and Sweden are both members of the Organisation for Economic Co-operation and Development and the United Nations.
+The nations of Mexico and Sweden established diplomatic relations in 1885.
+Both members of the Organisation for Economic Co-operation and Development and the United Nations.

 History

 Initial relations between Mexico and Sweden began in 1850 when a Swedish consulate was opened in Veracruz City.
 On 29 July 1885, the Treaty of Friendship, Commerce and Navigation was signed between the two nations.
-In 1956, the Swedish embassy in Mexico City opened.
+In 1913, Sweden opened a diplomatic mission in Mexico City.
+The legation was upgraded to an embassy in 1956.

-In 1980, Mexican President José López Portillo paid an official visit to Sweden.
+In 1980, Mexican President José López Portillo paid an official visit to Sweden, becoming the first Mexican head-of-State to do so.
 In 1982, King Carl XVI Gustaf of Sweden and Queen Silvia of Sweden paid an official visit to Mexico.
 The monarchs would later pay a second state visit to Mexico in 2002.
 There have also been several high levels visits by Mexican presidents and Swedish prime ministers to each other's countries respectively.

 In 1982, Alfonso García Robles of Mexico and Alva Myrdal of Sweden received a Nobel Peace Prize "[for] their magnificent work in the disarmament negotiations of the United Nations, where they have both played crucial roles and won international recognition".
 In 2013, Swedish Prime Minister Fredrik Reinfeldt paid an official visit to Mexico and met with Mexican President Enrique Peña Nieto.
 During the visit, both nations stressed the importance of the relations between both nations and signed several bilateral agreements.

+In 2022, a 'Mexico-Sweden Friendship Group' was installed within the Mexican Chamber of Deputies in order to strengthen parliamentary ties and diplomacy between both nations.
+In 2023, both nations celebrated 138 years of diplomatic relations.

+In March 2024, Swedish King Carl XVI Gustaf and Queen Silvia paid a three day visit to Mexico, by invitation from President Andrés Manuel López Obrador.